BujorelActimel/ecommerce-scraper/README.md

 # E-Commerce Scraper

-This is a Python application that scrapes e-commerce data and provides various functionalities like showing the data in a graph or matrix form, and exporting the data.
+This is a Python application that scrapes e-commerce data from https://www.laptopsdirect.co.uk/ct/monitors-and-projectors/monitors/curved and provides various functionalities like showing the data in a graph or matrix form, and exporting the data.

 ## Installation